a16z-infra/reading-list/README.md

 ![image](header.png)

 This is a list of books and authors that at least one member of the a16z infra team read and loved.
+Most of the books on the list are, in some way, about It's heavy on science fiction, because sci-fi is the most infra-y literary genre.
+People who devote their lives to designing and building new systems  We hope other infra people will like these books too.
+People who devote their lives to It's heavy on science fiction because.. well, because we really like sci-fi.
+But also because people who devote their lives to building But infra is fundamentally about building new technology It has a lot of sci-fi because.. we really like sci-fi.
 We can't promise this list will make you smarter, but it will definitely make you more confident and respected by your peers!

 ## Table of Contents